Chow rings of stacks of prestable curves I: Operational Chow groups for algebraic stacks

+When $B$ is equidimensional and $\alpha$ is the class of the fundamental class $[B]$, the equality follows from the compatibility of $c$ with flat pullback by $p_2$:

-A class $\alpha$ can be represented as $(f,\alpha)$ where $f\colon Y\to B$ is a projective morphism and $E$ is a vector bundle on $Y$ and $\alpha\in \CH^\circ_*(E)$.
+A general class $\alpha$ can be represented as $(f,\alpha_0)$ where $f\colon Y\to B$ is a projective morphism and $E$ is a vector bundle on $Y$ and $\alpha_0\in \CH^\circ_*(E)$.
 Adding a trivial component to $Y$ we may assume $f$ is surjective.
 By Proposition \ref{Pro:surproppush} and the homotopy invariance property it is enough to check this equality for a class in $\CH^\circ_*(E)$.
-In particular we may assume $\alpha = [B]$.
-Then
+A class in $\CH^\circ_*(E)$ can be written as a linear combination of classes $[V]$ where $j:V\to E$ are integral closed substacks.
+Thus it suffices to show the statement for $\alpha_0 = [V]$.
+For this, consider the composition of maps